CoinFabrik/scout/docs/docs/vulnerabilities/README.md

 Check the following [documentation](8-unsafe-expect.md) for a more detailed explanation of this vulnerability class.

-### 9 - Unsafe unrwap
+### 9 - Unsafe unwrap

 This vulnerability class pertains to the inappropriate usage of the `unwrap` method in Rust, which is commonly employed for error handling.
 The `unwrap` method retrieves the inner value of an `Option` or `Result`, but if an error or `None` occurs, it triggers a panic and crashes the program.

 This vulnerability again falls under the [Validations and error handling](#vulnerability-categories) category and has a Medium severity.

-In our example, we consider an contract that utilizes the `unwrap` method to retrieve the balance of an account from a mapping.
+In our example, we consider a contract that utilizes the `unwrap` method to retrieve the balance of an account from a mapping.
 If there is no entry for the specified account, the contract will panic and abruptly halt execution, opening avenues for malicious exploitation.

 Check the following [documentation](9-unsafe-unwrap.md) for a more detailed explanation of this vulnerability class.